Origami Paper-based tecHnology fOr the innovativE aNd sustaInable Organ-on-Chip devices

 • 1 industrial partner (1 SME)

-These partners include 5 from 4 EU (associated) countries (Italy, Sweden, Spain, Serbia) and 1 non-EU member: Switzerland, which are renowned experts in the world on paper-based biosensors, in vitro/vivo studies, modelling, microfluidics, biomaterials, and joint tissue engineering.
+These partners are from 5 EU (associated) countries (Italy, Sweden, Spain, Serbia) and 1 non-EU member: Switzerland.
+They are renowned experts in the world on paper-based biosensors, in vitro/vivo studies, modeling, microfluidics, biomaterials, and joint tissue engineering.

 Financiële details & Tijdlijn